alen48/smiley/README.md

 # smiley
-A new mixed criticality algorithm for multi-core systems
+A new mixed criticality algorithm for multicore systems